-Get your sweat on and raise funds for mental health Queenstown Marathon 2021!
+Get your sweat on and raise funds for mental health at Queenstown Marathon 2022!

-Make your run or walk matter at the Queenstown Marathon 2021.
-Choose the Queenstown Half Marathon, Queenstown full 42km, Queenstown 10km or the kids run.
-Run for charity and let the thousands of Kiwis struggling with mental health issues know that they are not alone.
+Make your run or walk matter at the Queenstown Marathon 2022.
+Choose the Half Marathon, Full 42km, 10km or Kids Run.
+Sweat for charity and let the thousands of Kiwis struggling with mental health issues know that they are not alone.
 The more money you raise, the more Kiwis in distress we can reach with our life changing resources.
 So, please, go hard with your fundraising, knowing that every cent raised will make a serious difference.
 We'll be here to support you every step of the way.

-You don't need to be a runner to sign up!
-There's something for everyone with 42km, 21km, 10km and kids run options.
+You don't need to be a runner to sign up - walkers welcome!
+Set between the backdrop of the world renowned Crown and Remarkable mountain ranges.
+There's something for everyone with 42km, 21km, 10km and Kids Run options.

 We still need you moving for mental health, so feel free to reach out to email@example.com - please let us know how we can help!